manikcloud/Jenkins-cicd/README.md

-# INtegration of Sonarqube 7.8 version with Jenkins on EC2 instance
+# Integration of Sonarqube 7.8 version with Jenkins on EC2 instance
 This section will guide you to:
 ●	Integrate SonarQube with Jenkins
 ```